Irrelon/SyncScript/README.md

 ### Use From Command Line
 To compile a SyncScript file to JavaScript you can use the command line:

-	syncscript <yourinputfile.js> <youroutputfile.js>
+	syncscript <yourinputfile.js>

 E.g.

+	syncscript ./test/guineaPig.js

+Output is sent to stdout.
+If you prefer the output to be saved to a file, present the -out option with the command:

+	syncscript <yourinputfile.js> -out <youroutputfile.js>

+E.g.

-	syncscript ./test/guineaPig.js ./test/output.js
+	syncscript ./test/guineaPig.js -out ./test/output.js

-If you leave off the second argument the output is sent to stdout which allows you to pipe it elsewhere.
+You can also output the AST used to generate the output via the -ast option:

+	syncscript <yourinputfile.js> -ast <yourastfile.js>

+E.g.

+	syncscript ./test/guineaPig.js -ast ./ast.json

 ### Use From JetBrains IDE via File Watcher
 File watchers auto-execute programs against your code as you make changes.
 A good example would be Google's